alonshrestha/stechalon.com/_posts/2020-11-07-web-hosting-nepal.md

 Let me explain these terms in short for you.
 If you already know what these terms mean then you can [skip this part](https://stechalon.com/web-hosting-nepal#reseller-hosting).

 ### Shared Hosting (For Beginners)
-In shared hosting single server resources are being shared with multiple users.
+In shared hosting, single server resources are being shared with multiple users.
 The individual user hosting their website on this server has no idea about other users hosting their websites on the same server.
 Individual customers will have a limited number of resources.

 ### VPS: Virtual Private Server (For Professional)
 VPS is still similar to shared hosting with optimized performance.
 In this case, your website shares a server with other websites.
 This kind of server is partitioned into different virtualized servers.
 Simply to understand this kind of server is rented out and operates as independent servers from one another.